San Diego Home Invasion Attorney

 2. You entered with the specific intent to commit a theft or other crime.

-When is a Home Inhabited?
+When is a Home Inhabited and Unauthorized Entry Occurs?

 California law defines “inhabited” as meaning a building that is “currently being used for dwelling purposes, whether occupied or not.”
 Notice that the law does not require anybody to be present at the time of the crime.